softlayer/githubio_source/content/article/rest.md

 Selecting a `local` property in your objectMask will remove all other local properties on that level of your objectMask.

 ## Using Result Limits
-Any method that returns an array of values can make use of a resultLimit to page through the results.
+Any method that returns an array of values can make use of a [resultLimit](/article/using-result-limits-softlayer-api/) to page through the results.
 This is useful if not including the resultLimit makes an API call timeout.

 For example, [SoftLayer_Account::getOpenTickets](/reference/services/SoftLayer_Account/getOpenTickets) returns an array of SoftLayer_Ticket[] (if the return type ends with [] the method is returning an array).
+The following URL creates a `resultLimit` with "0" as an `offset` value, and "2" as a `limit` value, retrieving only 2 items starting at item 0 of the result set.
 ```
 https://api.softlayer.com/rest/v3.1/SoftLayer_Account/getOpenTickets.json?resultLimit=0,2
 ```